XGIMI Elfin Projector Review

 31.5

-The projector's input lag is pretty high, leading to a disappointing gaming experience.
+The projector's input lag is pretty high, resulting in a disappointing gaming experience.
 In a pinch, it'll do for slow single-player games, but serious gamers will want to shop for a gaming-oriented product, like the BenQ X500i, instead.

 HDR Format Support